nicholasjackson827/ngjackson/blog/build-github-contributions-layout-with-css-grid.md

 ![GitHub Contributions layout](/static/assets/chrome_2018-03-18_17-46-45.png)

+If you've never seen this chart, it's basically a heatmap of all your commits for code checked in on GitHub.
+You have the months going across the top, the days of the week going down the side, and each block represents a day.
+The darker the color, the more commits for that day.

 There are plenty of ways to build what GitHub has (GitHub does it with SVG), but we'll build it with the new CSS layout tool, CSS grid.
 This tutorial will go over CSS grid basics and some neat tricks that utilize CSS grid's power.

 If you're anxious and just want to see the finished code, check it out [here on CodePen](https://codepen.io/nicholasjackson827/pen/yKVgwK).